ibm-cloud-docs/storage-scale/troubleshooting.md

 {: tsCauses}

 You can try the following procedures to help troubleshoot the SSH issue:
-1. Ensure that you have the correct IP address to establish SSH connection.
+1. Ensure that you have the correct IP address to establish an SSH connection.
 Refresh the UI to fetch the latest IP address details.
 2. Check whether the SSH connection works for the bastion host (for example, `ssh ubuntu@<bastion-IP-address>).
 If the connection is successful, then you can troubleshoot the SSH issue for the other nodes.
-3. Open the security group of the bastion host and check if TCP port 22 with source range is open from the user machine.
+3. Open the security group of the bastion host and check if TCP port 22 with source range is open from the user system.
 4. Use https://ipv4.icanhazip.com/ to fetch the current IP address and validate whether there is a different, updated IP address on the security group of the source address range.
 5. Open the security group of the bootstrap, compute, and storage nodes to see the bastion node security group source details to access SSH to connect to the other nodes.
-6. Make sure that the public SSH key that's used in the region matches the `id_rsa.pub` content from the local machine.
+6. Make sure that the public SSH key that's used in the region matches the `id_rsa.pub` content from the local system.
 Use the commands `cd .ssh` and `cat id_rsa.pub` to check.
-7. Ensure that there are no duplicate `id_rsa.pub` files present in the `.ssh` folder in the local machine.
+7. Ensure that there are no duplicate `id_rsa.pub` files present in the `.ssh` folder in the local system.
 {: tsResolve}

 ## What is the `subnet_not_in_address_prefix` error or invalid CIDR format error during the VPC and subnet creation?